Promise), most of them will serve as the extensions to or the improvements of the existing syntaxes and features to make developers’ lives easier.

-Here, we are trying to output persons’ names along with their random greetings by referencing the relevant method and object (i.e.
+Here, we are trying to output people’s names along with their random greetings by referencing the relevant method and object (i.e. the

 greetings array) from within the callback function for the

 forEach method.
-You may also notice how an object’s methods can be defined without the
+You may also notice how the object’s methods can be defined without the

 If we run